Published March 10, 2015 by Scott Allen Burns; last updated Sept 19, 2017

 Suppose we have the reflectance curves for two colors we wish to mix subtractively.
 After researching the web for insight into this, I found that multiplying the reflectance curves together is a step in the right direction, but will mimic a special type of subtractive mix that results from passing white light through two colored filters, assuming the filters have transmittance curves matching the reflectance curves of two colored objects.

 But I'm more interested in modeling how paints mix instead of how colored filters act.
 In the case of two colored objects, I found a website by Bruce MacEvoy called handprint.com that suggests that the "geometric mean" of the two reflectance curves will give a reasonable prediction for the mixture of two watercolor paints in equal proportion.
-The geometric mean of two reflectances would be computed by multiplying them together and then taking the square root of each term.
+The geometric mean of two reflectances would be computed by multiplying them together, element by element, and then taking the square root of each product.
 I decided to investigate further this model of subtractive mixture.

 One thing the handprint web site did not address is how to mix colors in unequal proportions, say, five parts of one color to two parts of another.
 Here, the "weighted geometric mean" is useful.
 (This idea arose from my previous work in Geometric Programming and the Monomial Method.)
 If we define the weights, , to be the fraction of the total that each color contributes to the mix, then the weighted geometric mean (WGM) is